Diet Supplements for Tortoises

 A general recommendation from Simon Girling, a UK zoological veterinary surgeon (Pet Owner's Guide to the Tortoise, 2002), is to offer plain calcium daily.
 Multivitamins and minerals can be given twice a week for youngsters and once a week for adults.

 Andy Highfield of Tortoise Trust (Promoting Proper Bone Development, 2003) recommends daily supplementation with phosphorus-free, plain calcium and weekly supplementation with minerals.
 His recommendation for vitamin D3 varies.
 If your tortoises spend 3-4 hours outside daily and you live in an area that has wild tortoises, you probably do not need to supplement vitamin D3.
-Otherwise, provide a small amount of oral vitamin D3 at least 2-3 times a week.
+Otherwise, provide a small amount of oral vitamin D3 about 2-3 times a week.

 Check the poop